pac4j/spring-webmvc-pac4j/README.md

 5) The `LogoutController` logs out the user from the application

-6) The `WebSecurityHelper` can get the authenticated user profiles and check the user roles for web applications, the `RestSecurityHelper` is for REST APIs
+6) The `WebSecurityHelper` gets the authenticated user profiles and checks the user roles for web applications while the `RestSecurityHelper` is for REST APIs

-7) The `RequireAnyRole` and `RequireAllRoles` annotations can check the user roles.
+7) The `@RequireAnyRole` and `@RequireAllRoles` annotations checks the user roles.

 ## Usage